codeanurag/AgenticSkills/README.md

 ## Adding More Skills

 This repo is intended to grow into a broader iOS-focused skill library.
-Planned categories include:

-- SwiftUI implementation guidance
-- UIKit modernization and interoperability
-- Swift concurrency and Swift 6 migration
-- iOS architecture and modularization
-- Performance, profiling, and diagnostics
-- Accessibility and quality gates
-- Testing and CI for Apple platform codebases

 ## Inspiration